thomscoder/ninefivestories/content/blog/hello-js/index.md

 - <b>Abstraction</b>  -  allows the usage of simple classes to represent complexity.
 A guitarist doesn't necessarily need to know how the engineering of an electric guitar work to play it.
 - <b>Encapsulation </b> -  hides the internal implementation inside a class and hides internal data inside objects.
-- <b>Polymorphism </b> -  allows the same method to execute different behaviors in two ways.
+- <b>Polymorphism </b> -  allows the same method to execute different behaviors.
 - <b>Inheritance </b> -  allows the passing of data from parent to child classes.
 Gives the programmer the flexibility to define general parent classes and then create child classes as needed.

 <h4 style="padding: 20px; font-weight: normal;">Classes inherit from classes creating subclasses relationship</h4>